ezesundayeze/vanilajs-chat-app-stream/readme.md

 This chat application should you all set up with a chat application with Stream and Vanilajs

-> Note: This API does not contain auth, therefore it is not escure _at this time_.
-I'll be adding an auth layer shortly but until then, you can easily add your own with a JWT token.

 ## Quick Instructions (localhost)